cryptomalek/AnyswapTelegramBot/readme.md

 ## I am getting More than the calculation shows?
 If you invest whatever you earned in ANY rewards back in the pool, you are compounding your returns.
-* Assuming ANY value stays the same.
-If ANY value grows too much, it will be better if you didn't invest it back.
 ## What are the risks of providing liquidity?
 1. if you are not comfortable with exposure to both assets of the pool, then providing liquidity is not for you.
 For example, you might end up with double your initial investment in terms of both coins, but less than what you started with, as measured in USD
 2. Impermanent Loss: if one coin dropped significantly in value compared to the other, then you are subjected to what's called to Impermanent Loss.
 Impermanent Loss is temporary as long as the price ratio between the underlying assets is the same at the time of your entry and exit.
 [The beginner's guide to